-Application : Applied

-Explanation on application of the practice : Shareholders may access all information they require to make informed decision on the appointment and reappointment of a director by referring to the Director's Profile in the 2023 Annual Report and Statement Accompanying Notice of Annual General Meeting.

-Directors standing for re-election/appointment

-Mr Ramon S. Ang, Mr. Antonio M. Cailao and Y. Bhg.
-Datuk Nik Mohd Hasyudeen Yusoff, retire by rotation and are eligible for re-election pursuant to Article 103 and 104 of the Company's Constitution.
-Ms. Jacqueline L. Ang, who was appointed as an Executive Director by the Board effective 2 August 2023, retires pursuant to Article 109 of the Company's Constitution and is eligible for election.
-Ms. Chua See Hua, who has served on the Board for more than twelve (12) years, in compliance with the Malaysian Code on Corporate Governance 2021, will retire at the conclusion of the AGM.
-The Nominating Committee following its annual evaluation of the Board's performance, has concluded that Mr. Ramon S. Ang, Mr. Antonio M. Cailao, Y. Bhg.
-Datuk Nik Mohd Hasyudeen Yusoff and Ms. Jacqueline L. Ang, in performing their duties as Directors, have met and/or exceeded expectations.
-The Board (based on representations by the Nominating Committee) recommends to the shareholders that Mr. Ramon S. Ang, Mr. Antonio M. Cailao, Y. Bhg.
-Datuk Nik Mohd Hasyudeen Yusoff and Ms. Jacqueline L. Ang be re-elected to the Board.

-Explanation for departure :
+Application : Applied Explanation on application of the practice : Shareholders may access all information they require to make informed decision on the appointment and reappointment of a director by referring to the Director's Profile in the 2024 Annual Report and Statement Accompanying Notice of Annual General Meeting.
+Directors standing for re-election/appointment Ms. Aurora T. Calderon, Mr. Fong Seow Kee and Y. Bhg.
+Dato' Noorizah Bt Hj Abd Hamid, retire by rotation and are eligible for re-election pursuant to Article 103 and 104 of the Company's Constitution.
+Y. Bhg.
+Datuk Prakash Chandran Madhu Sudanan, who was appointed as an Independent Non-Executive Director by the Board effective 25 July 2024, retires pursuant to Article 109 of the Company's Constitution and is eligible for election.
+The Nominating Committee following its annual evaluation of the Board's performance, has concluded that Ms. Aurora T. Calderon, Mr Fong Seow Kee, Y. Bhg.
+Dato' Noorizah Bt Hj Abd Hamid and Y. Bhg.
+Datuk Prakash Chandran Madhu Sudanan, in performing their duties as Directors, have met and/or exceeded expectations.
+The Board (based on representations by the Nominating Committee) recommends to the shareholders that Ms. Aurora T. Calderon, Mr Fong Seow Kee, Y. Bhg.
+Dato' Noorizah Bt Hj Abd Hamid and Y. Bhg.
+Datuk Prakash Chandran Madhu Sudanan be re-elected to the Board.
+Explanation for departure Large companies are re quired to complete the columns below.
+Non-large companies are encouraged

-•

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.

-Measure :

-Timeframe :